It’s about being balanced and informed — exploring the upsides and downsides to cannabis.

 Here is another study that was done two years ago that examines the same thing.

-We all know correlation does not mean causation, but we all know that it doesn’t either.
+While correlation doesn’t always mean causation, it doesn’t mean we should disclude a possible connection.
 You have to make your own judgements, use the Bradford Hill Criteria, and look at a number of different studies from both sides.

 Based on everything I’ve looked at, in my opinion, marijuana smoking does have some sort of effect on the brain in multiple ways, differing from person to person.
 Whether it’s ‘good’ or ‘bad,’ I’m not sure.